nils-mathieu/piscine-rust/module-03.md

 For example, the result of `250u8 + 10u8` cannot be represented by the `u8` type, but it fits in the `u16` type!

-Implement the `InfallibleOps` trait for common types, such as `i8`, `u8`, or `u32`.
+Implement the `InfallibleOps` trait for some common types, such as `i8`, `u8`, or `u32`.
 Provide tests to show the functions are working as expected.

 ## Exercise 02: Operator Overloading